Football pitch: Goals

-Goalposts and crossbars have to be white, and made of wood, metal or other approved material.
+Goalposts and crossbars have to be white and made of wood, metal or other approved material.
 Rules regarding the shape of goalposts and crossbars are somewhat more lenient, but they have to conform to a shape that does not pose a threat to players.
-Since the beginning of football there have always been goalposts, but the crossbar was not invented until 1875, before which a string between the goalposts was used.
+Despite this, injuries due to goalpost collisions are still quite common, and not much research goes into this aspect of player safety.

+Recent developments in material science, however, have shown that there are a variety of materials that can be used to coat goalposts to reduce impact on players, hence improving safety.
+The majority of these materials come from various mixtures of polymers with desirable properties.
+An example of this would be a mixture made of 63% by weight of methyl methacrylate, 32% by weight of polyethylene glycol, crosslinked with 5% by weight of ethylene glycol dimethacrylate.
+This has up to a 99% shape recovery rate with very heavy impacts (such as that of a high speed player hitting the post), and deform significantly enough so as to reduce the impact on the player.
+This significantly improves player safety, while sacrificing very little in terms of function of the goal post.

 A goal is scored when the ball fully crosses the goal line between the goal-posts and beneath the crossbar, even if a defending player last touched the ball before it crossed the goal line (see own goal).
 A goal may, however, be ruled illegal (and void by the referee) if the player who scored or a member of their team commits an offence under any of the laws between the time the ball was previously out of play and the goal being scored.
 It is also deemed void if a player on the opposing team commits an offence before the ball has passed the line, as in the case of fouls being committed, a penalty awarded but the ball continued on a path that caused it to cross the goal line.

 The football goal size for a junior match goal is approximately half the size of an adult sized match goal.